m3ia/GotIt/README.md

 9. In another new terminal tab: `cd app && npm start`
 12. Open http://localhost/3000 to view
-Optional: To open the console to the database, open a terminal window and run `npm run psql`
+Optional: To open the console to the database, open a terminal window and run `npm run psql` To check the Heroku database, open a terminal window and run `heroku psql --app got-it-app`

 # How To Close App
 1. Run `ctrl + C` in "GotIt" directory.